centrifugal/documentation/server/client_protocol.md

 # Client protocol description

-This chapter aims to help developers to implement new client library.
-This chapter is a work in progress.
+This chapter aims to help developers to implement new client library or understand how already implemented clients work.
+This chapter is not complete.
 I will update it from time to time with additional information.

-Centrifugo already has Javascript client and Go client to connect your application users from web browser or via Go application code.
+Centrifugo already has Javascript, Go, iOS, Android clients to connect your application users.

-Centrifugo Websocket client connection endpoint can be used to connect clients from various environments.
-For example from mobile applications.
-There are no client libraries for mobiles available at moment but the goal of this document is to help implementing new client library, for example in Java for Android or in Objective-C/Swift for iOS applications.

 One of the ways to understand how to implement new client is looking at source code of [centrifuge-js](https://github.com/centrifugal/centrifuge-js/blob/master/src/centrifuge.js) or [centrifuge-go](https://github.com/centrifugal/centrifuge-go/blob/master/centrifuge.go).

+Currently websocket is the only available transport to implement client.
+Centrifugo also support SockJS connections from browser but it's only for browser usage, there is no reason to use it from other environments.
+All communication done via exchanging JSON messages.

-But let's look at protocol step-by-step.
+Let's look at client protocol step-by-step.

 Connect, subscribe on channel and wait for published messages
 -------------------------------------------------------------